Erzhu Zhongyuan: After Erzhu Rong's assassination

 After Erzhu Rong was assassinated by Emperor Xiaozhuang in 530, Erzhu Zhongyuan brought his forces from Xu province towards Luoyang, captured Western Yan province (西兗州; roughly encompassing parts of Henan and Shandong) and poised to attack Dong Commandery.
 The emperor ordered the various generals and governors to attack him, but Zhongyuan defeated them all.
 He also instructed his generals, Zheng Xianhu (鄭先護) and Heba Sheng to repel Zhongyuan, but Zheng refused to cooperate with Heba and left him to fight Zhongyuan on his own.
 As a result, Heba surrendered, and when the Erzhu forces entered Luoyang, Zheng's troops fled and dispersed.

 When Emperor Jiemin ascended the throne in 531, Erzhu Zhongyuan was appointed a Palace Attendant, Chief Controller of military affairs of the Three Xus and Two Yans, Grand General of Agile Cavalry, Minister of the Palace with Equal Rank to the Three Excellencies and Inspector of Xu province, Grand Chief Controller of the Eastern Circuits and Grand Branch Censorate.
 His fief was also elevated to the Prince of Pengcheng.
 He was soon promoted to Grand General while concurrently serving as Prefect of the Masters of Writing.

-Despite his position in Xu province, he ultimately refused to return to his post and camped at Daliang (大梁; present-day Kaifeng, Henan) near the capital instead.
+Despite his position in Xu province, he refused to return to his post and camped at Daliang (大梁; present-day Kaifeng, Henan) near the capital instead.
 Zhongyuan's influence was so immense that on one occasion, when he sent an envoy to Emperor Jiemin requesting permission to perform court ritual and military exercises, the emperor simply glanced at the instructions, smiled and approved.
 He was further promoted to Chief Controller of the Eastern Circuits and Inspector of Yan province while retaining his other offices.

 In addition to his unbridled corruption, Erzhu Zhongyuan was also notorious for his cruelty and lust.
-He was consider by many at the time to be the most ruthless of Erzhu Rong's retainers and was feared by the officials and common people, who compared his behaviour to a jackal.
+He was considered by many at the time to be the most ruthless of Erzhu Rong's retainers and was feared by the officials and common people, who compared his behaviour to a jackal.
 He would rape the wives of generals that he found attractive and often convict wealthy nobles under false charges, execute them and then seize their property for himself.
 To destroy the evidence, he had the bodies of the victims he killed dumped into rivers.
 From Xingyang eastward, taxes were collected by his army and were never sent to the capital.